-LaSalle provides a range of community and campus based program services to male adolescents and their families designed to address significant risk issues which put their ability to sustain positive growth in jeopardy.
+LaSalle provides a range of community and campus based program services to adolescents and their families designed to address significant risk issues which put their ability to sustain positive growth in jeopardy.
 On any given day, our programs serve over 150 youth and their families.

 - Our campus school provides special and regular Educational Services for students in grades 6 through 12.